kavros/chatbot/README.md

 dotnet test
 ```

-## 📦 Deployment

-The project uses GitHub Actions for continuous deployment:

-- **Main branch** → Deploys to development environment
-- **Production branch** → Deploys to production environment

-Deployment includes:

-1. Building and testing the frontend
-2. Deploying frontend to S3
-3. Building and packaging the Lambda function
-4. Deploying Lambda function to AWS
-5. Running database migrations

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.